Mount Olivet Cemetery (Nashville): Confederate circle

 After the American Civil War, "the Ladies Memorial Society of Nashville with surviving Confederate veterans such as William B. Bate, Daniel Carter, General Benjamin Cheatham, and Thomas Harding purchased 26,588 square feet in the center of Mount Olivet and established Confederate Circle" for the interment of Confederate dead.
 It was used for the interment of Confederate soldiers who had died on nearby battlegrounds and as a memorial to their sacrifice.
 Women organized such memorial associations and raised money for interment of Confederate soldiers in major cities across the South and areas with concentrations of bodies.
 The memorial association arranged for burials of about 1,500 soldiers at Confederate Circle.
-They also built an obelisk.
+The burial grounds were dedicated in 1869.
+They also built a stone obelisk in 1889, which is also accompanied by two Confederate flags.